CaptainArgonut24/RobloxBlacklistChecks/README.md

 - If a blacklisted entity is detected, the script can take predefined actions, such as kicking the player or displaying a warning message.

-Customize this function to define the behavior when a blacklist match is found.
+Customize this function to define the behaviour when a blacklist match is found.

 ## Updating the Blacklist

-- Simply update the Pastebin file with new blacklisted entries.
+- Update the Pastebin file with new blacklisted entries.
 - No changes are needed within your Roblox game after initial setup.

 ## Important Notes